African Deans of Education Forum: Background

+Prof Gbolagade Adekanmbi from the Botswana Open University started to serve as Chair and lead facilitator of ADEF in early 2024.

 Purpose

 The purpose of the Forum is to facilitate dialogue on critical issues in teacher education among the leadership of African faculties of education.

 Meetings

 The first meeting was held at the launch of the Forum during the DETA 2013 Conference, co-hosted by the University of Pretoria, South Africa, and the University of Nairobi, Kenya.
 The deans of the Faculty of Education of these two institutions, Prof Irma Eloff (University of Pretoria) and Prof Henry Mutoro (University of Nairobi) co-facilitated the Forum.
 Deans from Anglophone, Francophone, Lusophone and Arabic Africa were present at the founding meeting.
 Prof Bob Moon, professor of Education at the Open University (United Kingdom) and founding director of the Teacher Education in Sub-Saharan Africa (TESSA) Programme, served as distinguished guest at the founding meeting.
 26 signatories accompanied the founding meeting.

 The second meeting of ADEF was hosted by the Faculty of Education, University of Pretoria, South Africa in July 2014.
 Prof Irma Eloff hosted and facilitated the meeting.
+Prof Themba Mosia delivered an address on the critical role of deans at African universities.

 The third meeting was held during the DETA 2015 Conference, July 2015, hosted by the Mauritius Institute of Education.
 The meeting was co-facilitated by Dr Oomandra Varma, Director of the Mauritius Institute of Education, and Prof Irma Eloff, Dean of the Faculty of Education, University of Pretoria.

 At the meetings, participants mapped out critical issues for teacher education and development in Africa, shared their experiences and suggested an agenda for future communication and discussion amongst deans of Education in Africa.